Elias (wrestler): Return to WWE (2025)

 Sciullo, under his Elijah name, made his return to WWE on the May 6, 2025 episode of NXT, participating in a battle royal to determine the number one contender for NXT Champion Oba Femi, where he eliminated Charlie Dempsey and Trick Williams before being eliminated by Shawn Spears.

 Personal life

 Scuillo is a born-again Christian.
-At the age of 15, Jeffrey Sciullo received his first guitar as a gift from his father, an event that marked the beginning of his musical journey.
-He taught himself to play, initially learning songs by artists such as Eric Clapton.
+At fifteen years old, he received his first guitar as a gift from his father, an event that marked the beginning of his musical journey.
+He taught himself playing the guitar, initially learning songs by artists such as Eric Clapton.
 Sciullo described music as something that came naturally to him.
-Over time, his musical abilities expanded to include the piano, drums, and harmonica.
-These skills would later become an integral part of his WWE persona, with Sciullo expressing interest in incorporating a wider range of instruments into his character.
+Over time, his musical abilities expanded to include the piano, drums, and harmonica, which would later become an integral part of his “Elias” and “Elijah” characters, with Sciullo expressing interest in incorporating a wider range of instruments into those characters.